How to Analyse a Case Study in Architecture

 Site analysis involves investigating the site characteristics, topography, sun path, and wind patterns.
 This evaluation helps define the opportunities and constraints of a site and optimally integrates the building with the environment.

 Each architectural case study involves a study of the style of architecture.
-Understanding architectural styles provides insight into the cultural, historical, technological and structural influence that shaped the architecture.
+Understanding architectural styles provides insight into the cultural, historical, technological and structural influences that shaped the architecture.

 A study in circulation includes flow patterns, connectivity and pathways to facilitate the optimum movement throughout the building and surrounding landscape.